 Cell Therapy Companies To Watch

-Whether your a stock investor, an industry executive, or a biotech aficionado, below are ten cell therapy companies that are worthy of attention.
-Some of them are attractively priced relative to their technology and product pipelines, as described below.
+Whether your a stock investor, an industry executive, or a biotech aficionado, below are ten cell therapy companies that are developing intriguing technology platforms.

 1. Atherys, Inc. – ATHX (NASDAQ)

-Atherys, Inc. is an international biotech company focused on regenerative medicines designed to extend and enhance the quality of human life.
+Headquartered in Cleveland, Ohio, Atherys, Inc. is a clinical-stage company that is developing cell therapies designed to extend and enhance the quality of human life.

 The company’s most advanced program explores the treatment of ischemic stroke, which is one of the leading causes of disability around the world.